 2) Oregano Oil Capsules

-– 1 daily with breakfast
+– 1 daily with dinner

 One of my favorite ways to boost the immune system is the anti-bacterial and antiviral properties of oregano oil.
 This home remedy has been shown to help resolving upper respiratory issues.
 These are the one supplement that goes with me on every single trip now.